Heating and energy use

 Church roofs are often cavernous spaces, through which up to a third of the building’s heat can be lost.
 If your church has an empty loft space, filling it with insulation could prevent the lion’s share of this heat escaping.

-However, historic buildings require natural ventilation.
+Historic buildings require natural ventilation.
 Care must be taken when considering any insulation in churches to ensure that no harm is done to the building fabric.
-Please consult your Quinquennial Inspector (QI) about any such proposal.
-You are also likely to need a faculty.

-You can also prevent heat loss by investigating the possibility of cavity wall insulation, if there is a gap between your inner and outer walls.
+It may also help to prevent heat loss if there is a possibility of cavity wall insulation, where there is a gap between your inner and outer walls.
 This may sometimes be feasible for a newer church hall, for example.

 Replacement heating systems